kohlmann0/GitTest/readme.md

 **Test Complete (Summary):**

-So this is ~almost!~ super straight forward, except when it's not (So Close!).
+So this is *almost* super straight forward, except when it's not (it's So Close!).

 Fortunately, you don't have to do this very often.
 Unfortunately, the person most likely to use this guide is a newbie, who hasn't set-up Git yet in their VSCode instance.